When is the group stage? How will qualifying work? Where is the 2022 final?

 This list is subject to final confirmation from UEFA

 How does qualifying work?Who enters when?
 Read the Access List

 Qualifying is much-changed, featuring 27 teams across two rounds: the third qualifying round and play-offs.
 It starts later than previously, in August.

 The majority of teams involved in qualifying will have transferred from the UEFA Champions League and UEFA Europa Conference League though some teams (in principle cup winners) from top 15-ranked associations begin directly in UEFA Europa League qualifying.

 Full details of who enters when, and how eliminated clubs transfer to the UEFA Europa Conference League, can be found on the Access List.

-When will matches take place?
+When will matches and draws take place?

 5 & 12 August 2021: Third qualifying round